Dora2021Chen/api_worker_monitor/README.md

 The Swagger web page is: http://localhost:8080/swagger-ui.html#

-the request url is as follows: http://localhost:8080/api/workerMonitor/worker/getWorkerStats?username=admin_1
+The request url is as follows: http://localhost:8080/api/workerMonitor/worker/getWorkerStats?username=admin_1

-the result is in the following format
+The result is in the following format

 ResponseRows {